 Twenty years since end of the Cold War, most people think of communism as a dying creed.
 Yet this weekend, modern revolutionaries converged on London for the Marxism 2012 lecture series.
 Why?

 Orwell subtly explored the role of language in politics and society.
-In 1984, “newspeak”, the official language, is the only one in the world to consistently shrink.
-As those in power control what people are allowed to say, they control their thoughts.
-And in Politics and the English Language, Orwell exposes the euphemistic absurdity of much contemporary language.
+In his novel 1984, “newspeak”, the official language, is the only one in the world to consistently shrink.
+As those in power control what people are allowed to say, and they control their thoughts.
+In Politics and the English Language, Orwell exposes the euphemistic absurdity of much contemporary language.
 How important are words?

 ‘Children must be trained to fight fake news’